-Click on the option.
-The 'Toolbox Shortcut' menu displays for the diagram type.
+2. The 'Toolbox Shortcut' menu displays for the diagram type.
 If necessary, click on the 'Other' option and select from a different set of element types.
-Click on the required element type and then click on the diagram.
+3. Click on the required element type and then click on the diagram.
 A new element is created at the cursor position, with the selected text as the element name.
 Create Link to Existing Element Click on this option to create a hyperlink from the selected Notes text to an existing element in the model.
 1. Click on the option.
 2. The 'Select Classifier' dialog displays.
 Locate and select the required element, and click on the OK button.
 3. The selected Notes text becomes a hyperlink to the element.
 The target element name and Notes text remain unchanged and do not necessarily mirror each other.
+Translate Mark for Translation If Automatic Translation is enabled, highlight a term or word then click on this option to identify a specific translation for this instance of the selected text.
+A prompt displays in which you specify which Glossary Category the translation for that term is defined in, within the Translation section of the Glossary Model.
+This is of particular value where the sequence of a string of words is important, such as a breadcrumb trail, menu path or ribbon path, especially where the same or related terms are used in different sequences of words.
+A free translation might re-organize the sequence of words, or combine words, making it hard to follow instructions or recognize the context.
+You would therefore make sure that the translation of this specific combination of words exactly matched what the reader is intended to see.
+Translate Do not Translate If Automatic Translation is enabled, highlight a term or word then click on this option to protect the selected instance of the text from the translation process.
+You might use this if a term has different meanings, some of which are appropriate for translation and some of which have a special application that should not be translated.
+For example, you might freely translate the words 'the wood' in the context of a material, but want to protect 'The Wood' as a reference to a location.
 Search for <'selected'> Click on this option to display a subset of the functions of the common Code Editor menu 'Search' option, to locate a text string outside the element.
-In a 'Notes' field (not in the Notes window) you can perform a search of the text for a text string: Press Ctrl+F and specify the text string and the direction of search Press F3 to locate more instances of the word in a forward search, or Ctrl+F3 in a backwards search Undo Cut Copy Paste Delete Select All These six options provide simple functions for editing the Notes text.
-Print Click on this option to send the Notes text directly to the configured printer.
+In a 'Notes' field (not in the Notes window) you can perform a search of the text for a text string: Press Ctrl+F and specify the text string and the direction of search Press F3 to locate more instances of the word in a forward search, or Ctrl+F3 in a backwards search Undo These six options provide simple functions for editing the Notes text.
+Cut Сору Paste Delete Select All Print Click on this option to send the Notes text directly to the configured printer.
 Thesaurus Highlight a word in the Notes text and click on this option to display the 'Thesaurus' dialog, which shows the meaning of the selected word, its synonyms and - if you select the 'Antonyms' checkbox - its antonyms.
 The antonyms are listed at the bottom of the Categories panel.
 If you want to replace the selected word with one of its synonyms, click on the synonym and on the OK button.